 “The Leicester and Leicestershire Enterprise Partnership, Coventry and Warwickshire Local Enterprise Partnership, Worcestershire Local Enterprise Partnership, GFirst (Gloucestershire) Local Enterprise Partnership, Leicester City Council, Leicestershire County Council, Coventry City Council, Warwickshire County Council, Worcestershire County Council, Gloucestershire County Council, Rugby Borough Council, Warwick District Council, Stratford-on-Avon District Council, Wychavon District Council, Tewkesbury Borough Council and Cheltenham Borough Council agree to work collaboratively with Highways England and other stakeholders to jointly review the cumulative impact of planned growth along the A46 between the M6/M69, M40 and M5, in order to determine a strategy for what further investment is required to ensure the corridor functions efficiently as part of the Strategic Road Network and its continued viability as an alternative route from the East Midlands to the South West.”

 The A46 Member Partnership meets 3 times a year in approximately January, May and October.
 Minutes of each meeting are finalised at the following meeting.
 For instance, minutes from the May meeting will be finalised at the October meeting.
 After finalising the minutes they will be added to the A46 Partnership website.
-Minutes already finalised can be downloaded on the right of this page.
+Minutes already finalised can be downloaded below.